Subscribe To This Site

 There is another issue with regard to carbohydrates that has become popular in recent years.
 This is something called the Glycemic Index.
 This is a way of measuring how fast the sugar from carbohydrates gets into your bloodstream.
 This may be important in weight loss and control of diabetes, because of its affect on insulin, the hormone produced by your pancreas that allows the glucose to enter the cells and provide energy.
 Generally the simpler the carbohydrate, the more quickly it is broken down and shows up as glucose in your blood.

-Fun Fact: Your body can convert polysaccharides to glucose through the process of digestion.
+Fun Fact for Healthy Eating Carbohydrates: Your body can convert polysaccharides to glucose through the process of digestion.
 If you hold a piece of bread or cracker on your tongue, it will start to taste sweet as the saliva in your mouth begins to breakdown the starch and make it into sugar.

-Carbohydrates have gotten a bad reputation in recent years, but, without them, you will not feel well.
+Carbohydrates have gotten a bad reputation in recent years, but, without them, it will be difficult for you to get the nutrients you need to feel well.
 It is important for you to know that you can be healthy eating carbohydrates.
-You need them for energy, and carbohydrate foods contain many of the other nutrients, such as vitamins, minerals and fiber that your body needs.
+You need them for energy, and for other nutrients, such as vitamins, minerals and fiber that your body needs.

 Foods from whole grains: Breads… Rolls… Pasta… Cereal… Bagels… Rice…